 Yet the Iranian regime has an Achilles Heel: the Iranian people.
-It realizes that its own existence is threatened by the Iranian people’s yearning for freedom and democracy.
-It is this yearning that has brought thousands of Iranian exiles together in neighboring Iraq to struggle for a secular, democratic and non-nuclear Iran.
+It realizes that its existence is threatened by the people’s yearning for freedom and democracy.
+It was this yearning that organized a progressive resistance movement to struggle for a secular, democratic and non-nuclear Iran.

-Before going to Liberty, these Iranian exiles, supporters of the main opposition People’s Mojahedin Organization of Iran (PMOI/MEK), lived in Camp Ashraf, a sprawling city they had built themselves for 25 years.
+Before agreeing to move to Camp Liberty, these Iranian exiles lived in Camp Ashraf, a sprawling city they had built themselves starting 25 years ago.
 In September 2011, the UN High Commission for Refugees declared the residents asylum-seekers and “persons of concern,” who are entitled to international protections.

 The history of the political activism of the brave residents of Camp Liberty is the history of modern Iran and the uncompromising quest of its people to establish a secular and democratic government that separates religion and state, respects human rights, women rights and the rights of minorities.

-For over 25 years, these Iranian exiles lived in the camp, building through their own toil and resources an oasis, a fully equipped city with beautiful architecture, spectacular flower gardens, hospitals, schools, pools, a university, libraries and museums, a mosque, and recreation centers.
-Since 1965, the PMOI has strived for freedom and human rights, first against the despotic reign of the Shah, and now the theocratic tyranny of the ayatollahs.
+For over 25 years, these Iranian exiles had lived in Camp Ashraf, building through their own toil and resources an oasis, a fully equipped city with beautiful architecture, spectacular flower gardens, hospitals, schools, pools, a university, libraries and museums, a mosque, and recreation centers.

-The PMOI is an anti-fundamentalist Muslim organization which believes in a democratic, progressive, and tolerant interpretation of Islam, according to which elections and universal suffrage are the sole indicators of political legitimacy.
-Because of these beliefs, since the 1980s, tens of thousands of its PMOI members and sympathizers (by some estimates over 120,000) have been killed by the clerical fundamentalist regime in Iran.
+The refugees, whom form a microcosm of Iran’s diverse society, believe in a democratic, progressive, and tolerant interpretation of Islam, according to which elections and universal suffrage are the sole indicators of political legitimacy.
+Because of these beliefs, since the 1980s, tens of thousands of their friends and sympathizers (by some estimates over 100,000) have been killed by the clerical fundamentalist regime in Iran.
 In 1988 alone, the regime killed thousands of political prisoners affiliated with the main Iranian opposition Mujahedin-e Khalq (MEK) in the span of a few months.
 International human rights organizations refer to it as a “massacre,” and prominent legal experts have said that the episode is more shocking in magnitude than events like the Srebrenica massacre.
 In 2016, a senior figure in the regime released an audio tape in which the regime’s former no. 2 official strongly criticized the killings, describing them as the worst crime committed by the regime.